NickAnderegg/static-conversations-demo/content/post/issue-based-comments.md

 {'id': 12345, 'name': 'Alice'}
 ```

-Why is this useful?
-It allows us to implement de-duplication of the values returned by the API.
+This allows us to implement de-duplication of API requests.
 Remember how the `user` field in issue objects only returns a partial record?

 ```json
 [